-Income Marketplace is among the fastest growing platforms in the current P2P environment.
-The Estonia-based marketplace is characterized in particular by a number of highly innovative security concepts, which are designed to significantly minimize the risk for investors.
+Income Marketplace is a strongly growing platform in the current P2P environment.
+The P2P lending platform, which is based in Estonia, is characterised in particular by its highly innovative security concept, which is designed to significantly minimise the lender default risk.

-All the information that are covered in this Income Marketplace review are based on my own personal experiences with the platform for the past 2+ years.
+Please note that all the information that are published in this Income Marketplace review are based on my own research and personal experiences with the platform.
 Please make sure to do your own due diligence before investing on any platform.
 More information can be found in the Disclaimer.

 Further analyses of other platforms can be found on my P2P Platform Review page.